grassroots-science/grassroots-science.github.io/index.md

 layout: default
 ---

-Grassroots Science is a global initiative that harnesses grassroots efforts to collaboratively gather resources for the development of multilingual large language models.
+Grassroots Science: A Global Initiative for Multilingual Language Models

-# About The Initiative
+# About the Initiative

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Grassroots Science is a year-long global collaboration aimed at collecting multilingual data through crowdsourcing, initiated by grassroots communities who believe in the power of collective efforts to achieve significant advancements in research.
+Our goal is to create the best resources for training multilingual large language models by engaging researchers fluent in various languages, dialects, and tongues.
+We plan to launch the project in early February 2025.

-# Who is organizing?
+# Who is Organizing?

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+Grassroots Science is an open collaboration initiated by HuggingFace, GENCI, and IDRIS, organized as an academic partnership.
+This research workshop brings together academic, industrial, and independent researchers from diverse affiliations, with interests spanning AI, NLP, ML, and social sciences.

-# Join us
+# Join Us

+Stay updated by visiting our X account: https://x.com/GrassrootsSci.
+We look forward to your participation!